The lit test runner is required to run the tests. You can either use one from an LLVM build:

 Collect internal LLVM statistics.
 Appends

--save-stats=obj when invocing the compiler and makes the lit runner collect and merge the statistic files.
+-save-stats=obj when invoking the compiler and makes the lit runner collect and merge the statistic files.

 If this is set to